Friedrich Sämisch: Main competitive results

 In 1922 he won a match in Berlin against Réti (+4−1=3).

 Perhaps his most famous game is his loss to Nimzowitsch at Copenhagen 1923 in the Immortal Zugzwang Game.
-He also played many beautiful games though, one of them being his win against Grünfeld at Carlsbad 1929, which won a brilliancy prize.
+He also played many beautiful games though, one of them being his win against Grünfeld at Karlovy Vary 1929, which won a brilliancy prize.
 In the same tournament he also won against José Raúl Capablanca.
 The former world champion lost a piece in the opening but did not resign, which usually happens in such cases in grandmaster games, but to no avail, this disadvantage being too much even for a player of his class.

 At the age of 73, in 1969, Sämisch played a tournament in memoriam of Adolf Anderssen in Büsum, Germany, and another tournament in Linköping, Sweden, but lost all games in both events (fifteen in the former and thirteen in the latter) on time control.

 Contributions to opening theory

 Sämisch is today remembered primarily for his contributions to opening theory.
 Four major opening lines are named after him: